SysKitTeam/docs-point/access-management/track-external-users-and-their-activities.md

 Every report within the **Syskit Point** is exportable, all of them in the form of **Microsoft Excel Worksheet** file type and most of them in **PDF** file type.
 You will find this option in the sidebar panel under the section **Manage** &gt; **Export** button.

-The icon will point out which export file type are you choosing.
+The icon will point out which export file type you are choosing.
 You can also access the **User Activity** report from the **Report Center** when you click the **Reports button** on the left of the screen.

-The reports screen will open where you can select the type of report you want to sccess from the **All reports drop-down bar (1)** on the top left of the report screen.
+The reports screen will open where you can select the type of report you want to access from the **All reports drop-down bar (1)** on the top left of the report screen.

 ![Report Center](../.gitbook/assets/track-office-365-external-users-and-their-activities-report-center.png)